Prospective Minnesota drivers will soon be able to take knowledge test at home online

 But with demand soaring, and with the prospect of long lines in Minnesota's winter cold, Gov. Tim Walz this summer signed a bill allowing DVS to use existing funds to develop and implement the online testing system.

-When it goes live, the online system will expand the number of tests DVS can administer and reduce appointment wait times for those who want to take the test at an exam station, DVS Services Director Emma Corrie.
+When it goes live, the online system will expand the number of tests DVS can administer and reduce appointment wait times for those who want to take the test at an exam station, Emma Corrie, DVS services director.

 "This is awesome," said Deborah Maertens, who along with her husband, Daniel, recently moved from North Dakota to Dalton, Minn., and have to take a written test to get a Minnesota driver's license.
 The nearest exam station is over an hour away and she wasn't able to get an appointment for few weeks out.